imsandeepk/Telegram-Bot/README.md

 # instagram_scaper
 <img src="https://raw.githubusercontent.com/realsirjoe/designs/master/flat_illustration.png" align="right">
-A minimalistic instagram scraper wrote in python. fetch medias, accounts, videos, comments and more.
+This is a minimalistic Instagram scraper written in Python.

+It can fetch medias, accounts, videos, comments etc.
-Comment and Like action also supported.
+`Comment` and `Like` actions are also supported.

-It is very hard to get Applications approved for Instagrams API therefore I created this tool inspired by instagram-php-scraper.
+It is not easy to get Applications approved for Instagram's API therefore I created this tool inspired by [instagram-php-scraper](https://github.com/postaddictme/instagram-php-scraper).
 <br /><br />
-The goal of this project is to become as minimalistic as possible while still having all needed functionalities so that its easy to add code to it!
+The goal of this project is to become as minimalistic as possible while still having all the needed functionality so that its easy to add code to it!

-**Any star or contribution is appreciated if you like to project ~** 🤘
+**Any star or contribution is appreciated if you like the project ~** 🤘

 ## install
 Simply run: